Last Places organizes trips to Equatorial Guinea throughout the year

 Moka, capital of the Bubi kingdom

-Caldera de Luba Jungle
+The Luba Jungle Crater

 Primary forest that houses several endemic species of fauna.
-Apes stand out, among which is the Bioko drill.
+Apes stand out, among which there is the Bioko drill.

 Island of Corisco